Key takeaways

 Season 2 brings new cast additions Matthew Lillard, Jeanine Mason, and Wes Chatham joining the Cross universe as well as returning stars Isaiah Mustafa, Alona Tal, Samantha Walkes, Juanita Jennings, Caleb Elijah, Melody Hurd, and Johnny Ray Gill.

-In addition to Watkins and Hodge, Cross is executive produced by Sam Ernst, Jim Dunn, J. David Shanks, Aiyana White, Craig Siebels, Owen Shiflett, James Patterson, Bill Robinson, and Patrick Santa.
+Cross is executive produced Watkins, who also appears in a recurring role this season, Hodge, Sam Ernst, Jim Dunn, J. David Shanks, Aiyana White, Craig Siebels, Owen Shiflett, James Patterson, Bill Robinson, and Patrick Santa.

 Prime Video’s Cross: Aldis Hodge as Alex Cross, Isaiah Mustafa as John Sampson, Alona Tal as Kayla Craig

-The first season of the pulse-pounding crime-thriller series follows Alex Cross, a decorated D.C. homicide detective and forensic psychologist who faces a sadistic and prolific serial killer.
-As Alex and his partner, John Sampson (Isaiah Mustafa), track the murderer, a mysterious threat from Alex’s past returns to destroy all that he’s done to stabilize his family, career, and personal life after a major loss.
+The first season of the pulse-pounding crime thriller followed Cross as he and his partner John Sampson (Mustafa) track a sadistic and prolific serial killer.
+Meanwhile, a mysterious threat from Cross’s past returned to destroy all that he’s done to stabilize his family, career, and personal life after a major loss.

 What else is on Prime Video?